Moh-A-Mahdi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# Variables, if, else, while
+# C - Variables, if, else, while

 Project done during **Full Stack Software Engineering studies** at **ALX**.
 It aims to learn about what are the arithmetic operators, logical operators, basics commands (If else,while) and variables, compilation process with gcc in **C language**.

 ## Files